stefanforsberg/js13k2024/readme.md

 - [x] Track to complete level
 - [x] Add time to complete level as bonus multiplier
 - [x] Add click to create shield where you can "discard" numbers
-  - [ ] After shield is used up, add some sort of cooldown on mouse
+  - [x] After shield is used up, add some sort of cooldown
+  - [ ] If activating before shield is used up
 - [x] Max 20 numbers on the screen at a time
 - [ ] Better score display
-- [ ] Adding upside / downside powerups
+- [x] Adding upside / downside powerups
   - [ ] Increase life by one
   - [ ] Numbers are hidden/shown on some time interval
   - [ ] More color1/color2/color3